Robert Stroud

 Stroud began serving a 17-year term at Alcatraz Federal Penitentiary on December 19, 1942, and became inmate No. 594.
 In 1943, he was assessed by psychiatrist Romney M. Ritchey, who diagnosed him as a psychopath, with an I.Q. of 112.
 Stripped of his birds and equipment, he wrote a history of the penal system.

-For all the negative reports written about Robert Stroud and his behavior, in what came to be called The Battle of Alcatraz in May 1946, he made efforts to protect other inmates.
-Then fifty-six years old, Stroud climbed over the third tier railing and lowered himself to the second tier, then dropped onto the floor of D Block.
-In what seemed to be a valiant move, he started closing the front solid steel doors of the six isolation cells to protect the helpless men.
-Stroud yelled to the Warden, explaining that there were no firearms in D Block and that those involved in violence had retreated to another section of the prison.
-He made it clear that many innocent men would die if the guards continued to fire into D Block.

-In 1959, Stroud was transferred to the Medical Center for Federal Prisoners in Springfield, Missouri, where he remained until his death on November 21, 1963, the day before the Assassination of John F. Kennedy.
+In what came to be called The Battle of Alcatraz in May 1946, Stroud made efforts to protect other inmates.
+In 1959, Stroud was transferred to the Medical Center for Federal Prisoners in Springfield, Missouri, where he remained until his death on November 21, 1963.

 Early life and arrest

-Stroud was born in Seattle, the eldest child of Elizabeth Jane (née McCartney, 1860–1938) and Benjamin Franklin Stroud.
+Stroud was born in Seattle, the eldest child of Elizabeth Jane (née McCartney, 1860–1938) and Benjamin Franklin Stroud [1858-1928].
 His mother had two daughters from a previous marriage.
 His father was an abusive alcoholic, and Stroud ran away from home at the age of 13.
+His prison record on occupations note: riveter and heater one year; waiter and cook 1 1/2 years; peanut vendor 6 months.

-By the time he was 18, Stroud had made his way to Cordova, Alaska, where he met 36-year-old Kitty O'Brien, a prostitute and dance-hall entertainer, for whom he pimped in Juneau.
-On January 18, 1909, while he was away at work, an acquaintance, barman F. K. "Charlie" von Dahmer, allegedly failed to pay O'Brien for her services and beat her, tearing a locket from her neck that contained a picture of her daughter.
-Upon discovering the incident, Stroud confronted von Dahmer, and a struggle resulted in the latter's death from a gunshot wound.
-Stroud went to the police station, and surrendered himself and the gun.
-According to police reports, Stroud knocked von Dahmer unconscious and then shot him at point-blank range.
+At 18, in Cordova, Alaska, Stroud met 36-year-old Kitty O'Brien, a prostitute and dance hall entertainer, for whom he pimped in Juneau.
+On January 18, 1909, barman F. K. "Charlie" von Dahmer allegedly failed to pay O'Brien for her services and beat her.
+One report is that von Dahmer allegedly paid O'Brien only $2.00 instead of the customary fee of $10.00.

+Stroud confronted von Dahmer, and after a struggle shot him to death.
+He then robbed von Dahmer of whatever money he had and gave it to O'Brien.
+Stroud surrendered himself, claiming self-defense on the grounds that von Dahmer had a pistol.
+According to police reports, he knocked von Dahmer unconscious and then shot him.

-Stroud's mother retained a lawyer, but he was found guilty of manslaughter on August 23, 1909, and sentenced to 12 years in the federal penitentiary at McNeil Island, Washington, in Puget Sound.
-As Alaska was then a United States territory without its own judiciary, Stroud's case was handled in the federal system.
+As Alaska was then a United States territory, Stroud was prosecuted in the federal courts, where he was found guilty of manslaughter and sentenced to 12 years in the federal penitentiary at McNeil Island, Washington.